hamler-lang/docs/guides/DataTypesMapping.md

 ## Tuples Mapping

-**Tuples** are defined as primitive data types in Hamler, and compiled to Erlang tuples.
+**Tuples** are defined as primitive data types in Hamler and compiled to Erlang tuples.

 The differences from Erlang are as below:

-1. **Tuples** in Hamler are enclosed within parentheses, while **Tuples** in Erlang are enclosed in braces.
+- **Tuples** in Hamler are enclosed within parentheses, while **Tuples** in Erlang are enclosed in braces.

-2. The maximum length of **Tuples** in hamler is 7, while no limit in erlang.
+- The maximum length of **Tuples** in Hamler is 7, while no limit in Erlang.

 **Tuples** in Hamler:

 ```hamler
 (1, "a", true)
 (1, "a")